Are you an expat returning to the UK from Dubai...

 You can find out more about self-assessment and who needs to send in a tax return on HMRC’s own website.

-If you’re returning to the UK and taking up a job offer, you are likely to need to fill in a Starter Checklist form from HMRC.
+If you’re returning to the UK and taking up a job offer, you'll usually be required to complete a Starter Checklist form from HMRC.

 This is for employees without a P45, (which is the form you’re given at the end of a period of employment in the UK, which provides details of your tax code, gross pay, and the tax paid for that year).

-This Starter Checklist replaced the old P46, and it gets you back on the taxman’s radar.
+This Starter Checklist replaced the old P46, and it gets you back on HMRC's system.

-Until your tax situation is clarified you may also have to have an emergency tax code.
+Until your tax situation is clarified you may also be placed on an emergency tax code.

 For the purposes of income tax, you are generally treated as being resident for the whole of the tax year.